triwav/roku-test-automation/README.md

 - Getting the current active app
 - Getting the media player

-In addition, with the coming requirement for login and logout scripts, the following methods have been added:
+In addition, with the recent requirement for login and logout scripts, the following methods have been added:
 `startRaspFileCreation`
 `finishRaspFileCreation`
 and a copy of [`utils.sleep`](#sleep) that also includes a pause in your rasp file.